wenewzhang/mixin_network-nodejs-bot2/README2.md

 # Receive and send token
 Your bot can receive token from user and then pay it back immediately after read the chapter.

-### fill AES key
+### Fill AES key
 Now you need to fill some missing parameters in the config.js file.

 The config.js file has been created in [last chapter](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/README.md#generate-parameter-for-your-app).

 Now we will introduce a tool to generate aes key parameter in config.js

 Hope you still have the content generated in dashboard.

-### install command line tool(mixin-cli) and use it to generte config.js
+### install command line tool(mixin-cli) and use it to generate config.js
 open terminal and download tools by yarn
 ```bash
 cd mixin_net-nodejs-bot2